 If the bars indicate high words per minute and low accuracy it may be that the student is going too fast.

 With accuracy, speed will come automatically.

-If the end of the module is nearing and a low accuracy score in indicated, you might suggest that the student restarts the module before registering a low score.
+If the end of the module is nearing and a low accuracy score is indicated, you might suggest that the student restarts the module before registering a low score.

-Tip: Every time a student logs in, the TTRS system remembers their finishing position from the previous session and present their next module via the Resume course button.
+Tip: Every time a student logs in, the TTRS system remembers their finishing position from the previous session and presents their next module via the Resume course button.